-As I’ve been blogging about abuse, and read your comments and hear your stories on my radio show, I’m continually faced with how cruel so many people can be to each other.
+It is heartbreaking to hear your stories of abuse on my radio show.
+I'm continually faced with how cruel so many people can be to each other.
 Perhaps you have suffered tragic abuse at the hands of someone you thought you could trust.
-This is not how it’s supposed to be.
+This is not how it's supposed to be.
 But even though we live in a world where abuse runs rampant, there is still reason to find hope and keep pressing forward with your life.
 I want to help you do that.
-I’ve blogged about physical and sexual abuse, now I want to explore perhaps the most common abuse of all verbal/emotional abuse.
+I've blogged about physical and sexual abuse, now I want to explore perhaps the most common abuse of all verbal/emotional abuse.

 What is Verbal/Emotional Abuse?

 Justin described it like this: My father has always been very verbally abusive to my brother and me for as far back as I can remember.
 He'd tell us that we would never amount to anything, and would never be a real man like himself -- some 'real man' huh?

 Sticks and stones may break my bones, but words will never hurt me.
 This old saying could not be farther from the truth.
 Verbal/emotional abuse happens when yelling and anger go too far or when someone constantly criticizes, threatens, or dismisses you until your self-esteem and feelings of self-worth are damaged.
 It also includes being around constant family conflict.

 - Calling names and making negative comparisons to others

 - Constantly telling someone he or she is "no good," "worthless," "bad," or "a mistake"